-Once closing has been scheduled, the property owner(s) and any tenants must remove their belongings and vacate by a date specified by the program prior to the scheduled closing date and time as follows:

-- If the property is vacant (or is vacant land), the vacancy inspection will occur no more than five (5) business days before closing. - If the property is occupied, the vacancy inspection will occur approximately two (2) business days prior to date of closing. - If the property is occupied by a tenant entitled to URA benefits, the 90-Day Notice to Vacate must have expired before the vacancy inspection occurs.
-The vacancy inspection shall be performed two business days after the expiration of the 90-Day Notice to Vacate to ensure that the property has been vacated and is ready for transfer upon closing. - The vacancy inspection may occur outside of these timeframes upon coordination between the owners and/or occupants, and NCORR staff when required.
-In any event, tenants entitled to URA benefits shall be provided with 90 days to vacate and at least two business days before the vacancy inspection occurs.
+Once closing has been scheduled, the property owner(s) and any tenants must remove their belongings and vacate no later than 48 hours before the scheduled closing date and time.
+Therefore, if there is a tenant occupying the property entitled to URA benefits, the 90-Day Notice to Vacate must have expired before the 48-hour deadline.
+A vacancy inspection shall be performed within this 48-timeframe to ensure that the property has been vacated and is ready for transfer upon closing.
 The program will secure the property within five (5) business days after closing.